 If these two creators working on Superman wasn’t enough, finding out that Superman Year One would be published under DC Comics ‘Black Label’ imprint heralded nothing but excitement and intrigue for me.
 This is due to the fact that Superman’s origin is perhaps one of the most well known in all of popular culture and certainly the most retold throughout the ages.
 However with the ‘Black Label’ imprint boasting unique and remarkable storytelling set to challenge the reader, this genre-redefining creative team will most certainly add new facets and layers to the origin and formative years of Superman.

-To be honest, the book really took me by surprise.
+To be honest, Superman: Year One really took me by surprise.
 I’ve read some really wonderful Superman origin stories in the last few years like ‘Superman Secret Origin’ by Geoff Johns and ‘Superman Birthright’ by Mark Waid.
 Both titles feature all that you could ever possibly desire from a quintessential Superman Origin story.
 With these two wonderful collected editions in my personal library there whenever I want to read them, I was ready and waiting for this title to really tread new ground and give me something I wasn’t expecting for better or worse.
 Knowing how unpredictable the ‘Black Label’ imprint has been up to this point and knowing how innovative Frank Miller can be I was ready for anything.
 For the majority of the book we see a very faithful take on the character and origin as ‘Book One’ chronicles Clark’s early years in Kansas.
 However as the story progresses, Frank Miller delivers the unexpected in the form of a fascinating new path for Clark in the next installment.

-The opening pages of this book showcases the last remaining seconds of Krypton’s existence as Lara and Jor-El send their only son into the expanse of Space.
+The opening pages of Superman: Year One showcases the last remaining seconds of Krypton’s existence as Lara and Jor-El send their only son into the expanse of Space.
 These scenes are absolutely breathtaking as artist John Romita Jr produces some of – if not his finest work to date.
 We see Krypton’s destruction on an epic and striking scale.
 Jor-El’s words to his only son are so powerful and so poignant.
 I experienced a real rush of emotions reading these pages.
 The hairs were honestly standing on the back of my neck.
 Frank Miller’s dialogue very much conveyed the same emotions I feel when I hear Russell Crowe’s passage during the ‘Man of Steel’ teaser trailer.
 The emotions don’t end there as Baby Kal-El then comes face to face with Jonathan and Martha Kent.
 Its the facial expressions of the pair during this sequence that just got me right in the heart.
 Martha’s wide-eyed facial expressions really convey a sense of hope and wonder that really is a corner stone of the Superman mythos.

-As the book moves on, Clark progresses in age as more of his abilities begin to develop.
+As Superman: Year One moves on, Clark progresses in age as more of his abilities begin to develop.
 These abilities are depicted with such beauty, awe and magnificence with just the right amount of whimsy.
 There is an image in this book of Clark in a cornfield looking to the sky, which is accompanied by the most beautiful dialogue.
 It brought a lump to my throat and tear to my eye every time I read it.
 Jonathan’s words of wisdom and advice are delivered lovingly and with that real sense of wonderment and awe in the face of what he believes his son is destined for.
 That theme seems to run throughout this whole book.

 As Clark starts school this really is where the book examines Clark’a character and tests what he has learnt from Ma and Pa Kent.
 We are introduced to Pete Ross, Lana Lang and a gang of school bullies who really are treated as the antagonists of the story which I felt was a great idea.
 This helped the story stay grounded and realistic, presenting a set of circumstances that are actually achievable for Clark to overcome with what he has learnt up to this point.
 This book isn’t asking a young Clark to utilize all his powers with the proficiency of an older version of himself.
 Clark’s relationship with Lana is an absolute thing of beauty in this book.
 The way it blossomed just felt so natural and never felt shoehorned or forced.
 It feels like an integral part of the story and a thread I cannot wait to see develop in the next book.
 It’s rare we see Superman with love interests other than Lois Lane – whom I adore – so it’s actually quite refreshing to see that relationship with someone else.